-Day 3: Discover Tokyo Meals: B, L, D
+Day 3: Discover Tokyo

-Tokyo is the ultimate metropolis, perfectly blending modern technology with beautifully serene backstreets and old temples.

-Today take a tour by coach of this fascinating city.
+Tokyo is the ultimate 24-hour city, but look behind its frantic, high-tech frontage and you'll find plenty of tranquil backstreets and old temples to explore; today take a tour by coach of this fascinating city.
 Begin with a stroll through the Imperial Palace East Garden (you will not enter the palace itself) before exploring the Tokyo National Museum.